coldfumonkeh/GoogleAnalytics/README.md

 Official References
 ===================

-To find out more about the Core Reporting API (v3), check out the "official documentation":https://developers.google.com/analytics/devguides/reporting/core/v3/reference from Google.
+To find out more about the Core Reporting API (v3), check out the [official documentation](https://developers.google.com/analytics/devguides/reporting/core/v3/reference) from Google.